SynteLang/SynteLang/README.md

 <a name="tl"></a>
 ## Tape loop ◊
 Each listing has a tape loop available which is accessed by the `tape` operator.
 The tape loop is a rolling buffer of 1 second in length.
-The operand given sets the delay time of the intial tap.
+The operand given sets the delay time of the initial tap.
 The loop can be additionally accessed by the tap operator, which will sum the new tap to its input.
 Multiple `tap` operators can be used.
 The use of multiple `tape` operators is undefined.
 Bear in mind that for modulating tap times (eg. for chorusing/detuning) only a small amount is required, and as time is inversely proportional to frequency this leads to large modulation times.
 For example `in 3hz, osc, sine, mul 30s, + 100ms, out t, ... tape t ...` An easier formulation is `in 3hz, osc, sine, mul 0.01, + 1, mul 100ms, out t, ... tape t ...`

 <a name="ao"></a>
 ## Arithmetic operations
-An operand may be added in a listing of the form a/b or a\*b where a and b are valid numbers and the result is divison and multiplication respectively.
+An operand may be added in a listing of the form a/b or a\*b where a and b are valid numbers and the result is division and multiplication respectively.
 For example: typing
 >
 	in 2/3
 will result in